Kevin-Cutler/Final-Project/README.md

 # Preparing our Model
 ______________________________________________________

 We start our preprocessing steps by dropping our target variable "score" column and assigning it to "y" variable.
 We assign the features to the variable "X".
 Looking at our "X" variable using pandas describe() we have 2847 records for our model.
 Having a significant amount of data is key for our machine learning model  to allow it to make predictions based on patterns in the data.
-Using value_counts() on our "y" variable (our target) we see that there are 2065 "Favorable" IMDB scores and 782 "Unfavorable" IMDB scores.
+Using value_counts() on our "y" variable (our target) we see that there are 2065 "Favorable" IMDb scores and 782 "Unfavorable" IMDb scores.
 We initate the next step which is to split the training and test sets.
 The model uses the training dataset to learn from it.
 It then uses the testing dataset to assess its performance.
 With machine learning the data must be split, training the model on the whole dataset will prevent the model from knowing how to  perform when it encounters new data.
 This makes it a pivotal step to set aside a portion of your dataset to evaluate your model.

 ![image](https://user-images.githubusercontent.com/88467263/151451774-9dc90e11-1d2d-45a5-949e-6804c167dc7c.png)